Anastasia-Labs/design-patterns/STAKE-VALIDATOR.md

 ```
 ## Let's dive into the implementation

-The strategy involves enforcing the spending validator to invoke the staking validator upon each attempted expenditure of the script input.
+The strategy involves enforcing the spending validator to require invocation of staking validator, upon each attempted expenditure of the script input.
 Following this, the staking validator assumes the responsibility of validating each spending script input to ensure strict adherence to the protocol specifications.

 ```mermaid